The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Results

 The key distinction between the results from the GCMs is seen at the level of the tropopause (\SI{\approx 60}{\hecto\pascal}), where the lapse rate becomes positive (Fig.~\ref{fig:hab1_substellar}b).
 The lowest temperature minimum of \SI{<160}{\K} is predicted by LMD-G, while in the UM it is \SI{\approx 170}{\K}; in ExoCAM and ROCKE-3D the tropopause has the least pronounced cold trap with a temperature minimum of \SI{\approx 180}{\K} (Fig.~\ref{fig:hab1_substellar}a).
 Above \SI{\approx 50}{\hecto\pascal}, the temperature begins to rise --- gradually in the ExoCAM, ROCKE-3D and LMD-G simulations and more sharply in the UM --- outlining a stratosphere of TRAPPIST-1e.
 The temperature increase in the upper layers is driven by the shortwave absorption, which heats the atmosphere at a rate of up to \SI{15}{\K\per\day} at the substellar point (Fig.~\ref{fig:hab1_substellar}c).
 This extreme heating rate is present mostly at the topmost level of the GCMs and so the upper level spacing and the model top height is what partially explains the inter-model differences.
-Compared to the dry benchmark case Ben~1 analyzed in \citet{Turbet21_THAI}, shortwave heating rates here are ``bottom-heavy'' meaning that their magnitude is comparable, if not higher, than that at the top of the atmosphere.
+Compared to the dry benchmark case Ben~1 analyzed in \citet{Turbet21_THAI}\footnote{Ben~1 and Ben~2 are dry benchmark cases equivalent to the Hab~1 and Hab~2 cases, but have no moisture.
+Ben~1 has a 1~bar \ce{N2}-dominated atmosphere with 400~ppm of \ce{CO2}, while Ben~2 has a 1~bar \ce{CO2}-dominated atmosphere.}, shortwave heating rates here are ``bottom-heavy'' meaning that their magnitude is comparable, if not higher, than that at the top of the atmosphere.
 This is due to intense absorption of stellar radiation by water vapor concentrated in the lowest half of the atmosphere (\SI{\approx 100}{\hecto\pascal} and below).

 The excess of energy received by the day side is redistributed vertically in the troposphere by convection and laterally to the night side by the global atmospheric circulation (see Sec.~\ref{sec:hab1_circ}).
 Temperature profiles at the substellar point (Fig.~\ref{fig:hab1_substellar}a) and at its antipode on the night side (not shown) reveal the low spatial variation of the free tropospheric temperature, confirming the weak temperature gradient assumption \citep[similar to earlier studies e.g.][]{Turbet:2016,Boutle2017}.
 This can be seen in a relatively low gradient of the tropospheric temperature, whose meridional mean varies from \SI{\approx 230}{\K} on the day side to \SI{\approx 260}{\K} on the night side, with ROCKE-3D having the smallest variation (Fig.~\ref{fig:hab1_mm_prof}a).
 The weak variation of tropospheric temperature in ROCKE-3D with longitude is a consequence of a more zonally symmetric global circulation, which is characteristic of synchronously rotating planets in a ``fast rotation'' dynamical regime \citep{Haqq_Misra2018,Sergeev2020}.
 This regime is dominated by two extratropical zonal jets (see Sec.~\ref{sec:hab1_circ}) and a stronger equator-to-pole temperature gradient relative to the substellar-antistellar gradient.